 Here’s more detail on Groupings and Time Range:

 - Group by: you can adjust how your information is being grouped by clicking on the “Group by” filter.
-Here, you will see a list of all employee fields that are currently in Lattice, including any custom fields that you may have created.
+Here, you will see a list of all employee fields currently in Lattice, including any custom fields that you may have created.
 (This functionality is not available to managers.)

 As your organization uses Updates, admins can get an overview of how engaged people are from the Audit tab.

 This page shows the date the Update was submitted.
-It also shows whether or not the Update was private (the padlock sign to the right of the date which means the Update is only visible to the employee and their manager - with the option of their manager's managers seeing it as well).
-It shows the name of the direct report and their manager, the sentiment score the employee logged, and gives you the ability to click into the Update to read it.
+It also shows whether or not the Update was private (the padlock sign to the right of the date, which means the Update is only visible to the employee and their manager - with the option of their manager's managers seeing it as well).
+It shows the name of the direct report and their manager, the sentiment score the employee logged and gives you the ability to click into the Update to read it.